Japanese honorifics

 Okyaku-sama Hanshi Festival}}

-The Japanese language makes use of a system of honorific speech, called , which includes honorific suffixes and prefixes when referring to others in a conversation.
+The Japanese language makes use of a system of honorific speech, called , which includes honorific suffixes and prefixes when talking to, or referring to others in a conversation.
 Suffixes are often gender-specific at the end of names, while prefixes are attached to the beginning of many nouns.
-Honorific suffixes also indicate the speaker's level and refer an individual's relationship and are often used alongside other components of Japanese honorific speech.
+Honorific suffixes also indicate the speaker's level, their relationship, and are often used alongside other components of Japanese honorific speech.

-Honorific suffixes are generally used when referring to the person someone is talking to or unrelated people and are not used when referring to oneself.
-The omission of suffixes implies a high degree of intimacy or close friendship.
+Honorific suffixes are generally used when referring to the person someone is talking to or third persons, and are not used when referring to oneself.
+The omission of suffixes indicates that the speaker has known the addressee for a while, or that the listener joined the company or school at the same time or later.
 Provided by Wikipedia

 1. 1